zappee/docker-images/oracle-weblogic/oracle-weblogic-12.2.1.4-admin-server/README.md

     * create a new database schema
     * execute SQL commands
     * run Liquibase and update your database
+    * restart WebLogic admin and managed server

 * Use the server lifecycle bash scripts to automate your application deployment.
-There are six lifecycle methods that you can use before and after the server and domain start.
+There are scripts that are executed before/after the server first start, before/after each server start and before/after the completely WebLogic domain start.

 * The `WEB_CONSOLE_COLOR` variable can be used to customize the color of the WebLogic web console.
 This feature is useful when multiple WebLogic domains are started.